📣Join us at Gartner Digital Workplace Summit on 10-11 June 2024 London,UK

 Workers all want to contribute their talents and skill sets.
 Therefore, creating a network where everybody can see “who can do what” is always critical in a collaboration-based workplace.
 This not only fosters teamwork but social connection as well.

 Employment visibility has always been underrated.
 But its benefits are well-known and well-established.
 Well-connected workers are always ready to work together, their productivity is boosted, and their collaborations lead to efficient results.
 But finding the talent you need with the right knowledge at the right time and connecting to these experts to create serendipitous moments remains a challenge.
+In a hybrid model, ensuring the visibility of talent and skillsets is crucial for collaboration.

 Utilizing Q&A community groups as part of your employee comms platform can be one of the means to bridge this gap.
 Through such groups, employees can freely post their challenges and questions to which any person with the appropriate skill sets can respond, creating a free exchange of information that benefits everyone.
 Digital Training Hubs also provide the same advantage with a more structured approach.